Hello everyone! Welcome back!

 What’s Up Next?

 The Montreal Massacre occurred December 6th 1989 and took over the headlines for days but then it burned out just as quickly as it erupted.
 The December Man, written by Canadian playwright Colleen Murphy, is a fictional adaptation of a family who was struck by the massacre.
 Murphy takes us on a journey that shows us the aftermath of such a horrific tragedy.
-This One-Act, 90 minute, 3-hander play takes a look at what won't fade as quickly.
+This One-Act, 90 minute, 3-hander play takes a look at what won't fade as quickly as the evening news.

 A Little Bit About the Play:

 The story follows the Fournier family: Benoit, Kate and Jean.
-Jean witnessed the event and suffers from survivor's guilt and PTSD.
+Jean witnessed the events pf the Montreal Massacre and suffers from survivor's guilt and PTSD.
 He is tormented by the ghosts of the women who died that day at École Polytechnique of the University of Montreal.
 He is haunted by his helplessness, so he turns to constructing models of buildings impervious to stress.
-He obsesses with learning karate so he will never again be a victim.
+He is obsessed with learning karate so he will never again be a victim.
 Even more regret comes from knowing he was spared because of his sex.
-In nightmares he saves lives by growing arms and scooping up the endangered coeds, but each morning he wakes up a self-condemned failure.
+In nightmares, he saves lives by growing arms and scooping up the endangered coeds, but each morning he wakes up a self-condemned failure.

 Jean’s mother Kate and father Benoit try their hardest to help Jean in his time of need.
 The play starts off a few years after the massacre with Kate and Benoit getting ready to end their lives.
 From there the play moves back in time showing significant moments in their struggles until the fateful day it all began.

 Murphy exposes the human condition following the disaster and touches on multiple themes and issues including survivor guilt, suicide, a seemingly permanent sense of threat and vulnerability, symptoms of PTSD, and the inability to explain the pain to anyone who wasn’t there.